prazzolgautam62/laravel-security-features/README.md

    This will create a required view file in your Laravel project.

 5. **Publish the route and controller**
-   Publish the package view file:
+   Publish the package route file:
    ```bash
    php artisan vendor:publish --tag=routes
    ```